amazon-connect/amazon-connect-streams/Documentation.md

     displayed.
   - `enablePhoneTypeSettings`: If `true`, or if `pageOptions` is not provided, the settings tab will display a section for configuring the agent's phone type and deskphone number.
 If `false`, the agent will not be able to change the phone type or deskphone number from the settings tab.
+  - `showInactivityModal`: Optional.
+Determine if CCP should render the inactivity modal.
+Defaults to true.
 - `shouldAddNamespaceToLogs`: prepends `[CCP]` to all logs logged by the CCP.
 Important note: there are a few logs made by the CCP before the namespace is prepended.
 - `ccpAckTimeout`: A timeout in ms that tells CCP how long it should wait for an `ACKNOWLEDGE` message from the shared worker after CCP has sent a `SYNCHRONIZE` message to the shared worker.
 This is important because an `ACKNOWLEDGE` message is only sent back to CCP if the shared worker is initialized and a shared worker is only initialized if the agent is logged in.
 Moreover, this check happens continuously.
 - `ccpSynTimeout`: A timeout in ms that tells CCP how long to wait before sending another `SYNCHRONIZE` message to the shared worker, which should trigger the shared worker to send back an `ACKNOWLEDGE` if initialized.
 This event essentially checks if the shared worker was initialized aka agent is logged in.
 This check happens continuously as well.